 Co-op and internship experiences provide an opportunity for students enrolled in chemical engineering to gain practical experience while working toward their B.S. degrees.
 Such work arrangements are with companies located throughout the U.S., but the majority are in Iowa and Minnesota.
 The College of Engineering hosts a career fair during both the fall and spring semesters so that students can meet with representatives from companies and agencies that offer co-ops and internships.
-Engineering Career Services maintains an up-to-date listing of co-op, internship, and job opportunities.
+Engineering Career Services maintains an up-todate listing of co-op, internship and full-time job opportunities, easily accessible in the CyHire app.